digi-embedded/android-sample-openglrotatingcube/README.md

 This example demonstrates the usage of the OpenGL implementation in Android to render a basic rotating cube with textures.

-These are the application features:</p>
+These are the application features:

  * OpenGL shape rendering with textures.
  * Rendering over a transparent background.
  * Multi axis rotation using touch screen.